bobbymander/DisasterResponseMsgs/README.md

 classification using pipelines and grid search to accomplish this.

 ## Data
 The data for this project can be found below.
-There are 2 datasets, one for dogs and one for human faces.
+There are 2 datasets, one for messages and one for categories.

 Messages:	https://github.com/bobbymander/DisasterResponseMsgs/blob/master/data/disaster_messages.csv
 Categories:	https://github.com/bobbymander/DisasterResponseMsgs/blob/master/data/disaster_categories.csv